daydreamersjp/causality_analysis_primer/README.md

 \end{aligned}
 $$

-Where the transform from the second line to the third uses *exchangeability* and from the third to the fourth uses *consistency*.
+Where the second line to the third uses *exchangeability* and the third to the fourth uses *consistency*.

-Now, it proves the $ATE \ = \ treatment \ effect \ calculated \ under \ RCT$
+Now, it proves that $ATE \ = \ treatment \ effect \ calculated \ under \ RCT$

 ------------------

 $<br \ >$

-This indicates that under the RCT setup, it is possible to say that the difference in plain averages of each group (treatment/non-treatment (control)) directly becomes the unbiased estimate of the ATE.
+This indicates that under the RCT set up, it is possible to say that the difference in plain averages of each group (treatment/non-treatment (control)) directly becomes the unbiased estimate of the ATE.

 $<br \ >$

-Although RCT indeed solves the issue in the estimate of treatment effect, it is not always possible to do RCT in real life for various reasons in costs, ethics, etc. Also, let's take the fact into account that there is already a lot of data collected through non-RCT contexts ready for being utilized without further data collection efforts.
-That is why the studies on how to get the value of treatment effect through observational data are appreciated.
+Although it is true that RCT solves the issue in the estimate of treatment effect, it is not always possible to do RCT in real life for various reasons in costs, ethics, and etc. Also, let's take the fact into account that there is already a lot of data collected through non-RCT context ready for being utilized without further data collection efforts.
+That is why the studies in how to get the value of treatment effect through observational data are appreciated.

 $<br \ ><br \ >$